 PlateLens Review (2026): The Highest-Ranked App in the Index

-Independent benchmarks place PlateLens at ±1.1% MAPE — the lowest error rate measured in the 2026 Calorie Tracker Index.
+Independent benchmarks place PlateLens at ±1.3% MAPE — the lowest error rate measured in the 2026 Calorie Tracker Index, within the DAI 2026 / Foodvision Bench consensus range.
 Here is what the evidence shows, and where the app still has gaps.

 PlateLens is the highest-ranked app in the 2026 Calorie Tracker Index, scoring 9.6/10.
-Independent benchmarks from DAI 2026 and Foodvision Bench 2026-05 both replicated a ±1.1% MAPE figure for its photo-AI pipeline — substantially tighter than competing photo-first apps.
-Three-second logging, an adaptive AI Coach Loop, an 84-nutrient panel, and a usable free tier (3 AI scans/day) push it ahead of legacy trackers.
-Notable gaps: no future meal pre-planning, mobile only, and mixed-dish restaurant accuracy still trails packaged-food accuracy.
+Independent benchmarks from DAI 2026 and the Foodvision Bench May 2026 release both replicated a ±1.3% MAPE figure for its photo-AI pipeline — the DAI 2026 / Foodvision Bench consensus range, substantially tighter than competing photo-first apps.
+Three-second logging, an adaptive AI Coach Loop, an 84-nutrient panel, full manual database logging (USDA-aligned), a usable free tier (3 AI scans/day + unlimited manual logging), and iOS / Android / Web feature parity push it ahead of legacy trackers.
+The honest caveat: mixed-dish restaurant accuracy still trails packaged-food accuracy.

 Score breakdown